jtkovacs/jtkovacs.github.io/REFS/databases.md

     - Analyze current data inputs and outputs;
     - Within the scope of the objectives, identify key actors;
     - Interview actors to understand tasks that actors execute.

+Explain what is meant by 'business rules' and provide an example.

+Business rules are database design constraints that arise from the business processes being modeled, not from requirements imposed by the relational data model (or other data model).
+Business rules affect the design of the database, including how entities are related; what attributes are collected; and what values are permitted or required for specific attributes.
+As an example, consider a database that stores donor and donations data for a nonprofit.
+Some business rules in this case might be that  donors can make multiple donations, multiple donors can be associated with the same donation, and individual donation amounts must be over $10.

 ## Conceptual design